git-town/git-town/website/src/commands/compress.md

 To compress all branches in a [branch stack](../stacked-changes.md) provide the `--stack` switch.

-If you want to always compress your commits every time you sync, choose the [compress sync strategy](../preferences/sync-feature-strategy.md#compress) for the respective branch type.
+If you want to compress your commits every time you sync, choose the [compress sync strategy](../preferences/sync-feature-strategy.md#compress) for the respective branch type.